N-Heterocyclic olefins: Structure and properties

 NHOs have resonance structures that place a negative charge on the exocyclic carbon and a positive charge delocalized in the heterocycle.
 This stabilizes the olefin and explains its basicity.

 NHOs have a ylide resonance structure that places a positive charge on the heterocycle and a negative charge on the exocyclic carbon of the olefin, called C_{exo.} This creates a highly polarized C=C bond that is resonance stabilized, and an especially nucleophilic C_{exo}.
 NHOs are strong nucleophiles and Lewis bases, and can exist with saturated or unsaturated heterocycles.
 Pengju Ji, Jin-Pei Cheng and coworkers found that the pK_{a}s of some NHOs' conjugate acids were around 14 to 25 in DMSO.
 Surprisingly, unsaturated NHOs – which contain double bonds within the heterocycle – were more nucleophilic than their NHC counterparts due to their aromatization, but saturated NHOs were less nucleophilic than their NHC counterparts.
 NHOs are also considered deoxy Breslow intermediates, which are often used in carbene catalysis.

 Due to the reactivity of the C_{exo}, NHOs are kept under inert atmospheres.
 Adding an electron withdrawing group at C_{exo} can stabilize the compound under non-inert atmospheres, but this costs its reactivity and thereby its usage in catalysis.
 They are also prone to protonation when exposed to water.

 Synthesis

 The first synthesis of an NHO was reported by Horst Böhme and Fritz Soldan in 1961, where they synthesized its precursor salt, and reacted that with elemental sodium.

 Based on this, the most common synthetic route now is a deprotonation of the corresponding precursor salts with a strong base, such as potassium hydride.

 A common method to generate saturated precursor salts is to use diamine and orthoester starting materials with ammonium tetrafluoroborate.

 Unsaturated precursor salts can be synthesized by converting commercially available imidazoles into salts or running the Radziszewski reaction.

 For sterically bulky NHOs, it is also possible to generate them by using the free NHC analogues.

 Reactivity

 Organocatalysis

 The reactivity of NHOs make them promising tools for organocatalysis.
-They are able to catalyze small molecule activation and popular organocatalytic reactions.
+They are able to catalyze small molecule activation and several organocatalytic reactions.